hyperledger/iroha/docs/source/develop/api/commands.rst

-    "Key", "key of information being set", "`[A-Za-z0-9_]{1,64}`", "Name" "Value", "new value for the corresponding key", "length of value ≤ 4096", "Artyom" "Old value", "current value for the corresponding key", "length of value ≤ 4096", "Artem" "need_to_check_empty", "if true, empty old_value in command must match absent value in WSV; if false, any old_value in command matches absent in WSV (legacy)", "bool", "true"
+    "Key", "key of information being set", "`[A-Za-z0-9_]{1,64}`", "Name" "Value", "new value for the corresponding key", "length of value ≤ 4096", "Artyom" "Old value", "current value for the corresponding key", "length of value ≤ 4096", "Artem" "check_empty", "if true, empty old_value in command must match absent value in WSV; if false, any old_value in command matches absent in WSV (legacy)", "bool", "true"

 Validation
 ^^^^^^^^^^